duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 * Point matching
 * Affine (SE2) Transformation

-In the vision component of this project, we compute the SE2 transformation matrix based on three lines(the red, yellow, white lanes) and two points (the intersection of the red+yellow lanes and the intersection of the red+white lanes).
+In the vision component of this project, we compute the SE2 transformation matrix based on three lines (the red, yellow, white lanes) and two points (the intersection of the red+yellow lanes and the intersection of the red+white lanes).

-In order to compute a feasible affine matrix for the control model, we rely on several assumptions about the ground porjected lanes:
+In order to compute a feasible affine matrix for the control model, we rely on several assumptions about the ground projected lanes:

 * the ground projected white lane and the ground projected yellow lane are parallel
 * the ground projected white lane and the ground projected yellow lane are perpendicular to the red lane
 * the distance between the ground projected white lane and the ground projected yellow lane are always constant